Lonsdale201/dynamic-elementor-extension/README.md

 In the right section the green button: <>Code click, and in the dropdown menu, select the **Download ZIP** option.
 The downloaded file just upload it, you can easily install the downloaded file as an plugin within wordpress.

+## Tutorials, How to & help

+Full help and descriptions can be found on github WIki: https://github.com/Lonsdale201/dynamic-elementor-extension/wiki/Start-here

 #### Woo Product specific dynamic tags
 *You can use with Loop / Listing, or single product templates*